ghoshmanobendra-dotcom/ZOMATO_DATA_ANALYSIS/README.md

 2.  **Target Growth Cities:** While Hyderabad is a high-performing market, it is also highly competitive. **Kochi** represents a significant, high-potential, unsaturated market for new restaurant entry.
 3.  **Optimize Service Model:** The choice of dine-in vs. delivery is not one-size-fits-all.
 The strategy must be **cuisine-dependent**.
 Use data to decide whether to invest in a cloud kitchen (for `Biryani`, `Sichuan`) or a premium dine-in experience (for `Mandi`, `Seafood`).

+# 📁 Repository Structure

+README.md (This file)

+Zomato Dataset.csv (The raw dataset used for the challenge)

+zomato_dataset_data_description.xlsx (The raw dataset used for the challenge)

+ZOMATO-DATA.ipynb (The main Jupyter Notebook with all my code and analysis)

+Exploring-the-Zomato-Restaurant-Dataset.pptx (A summary of my findings and recommendations)

 ## 🚀 How to Run this Project

 1. Clone the repository: